faizan2700/library_project/README.md

 To prepare the database for use, follow these steps:

 1. Clone the repository to your local machine.
-2. Run the following commands:
+2. Run the following commands, This will populate all the necessary tables with data.:
    ```bash
    python3 manage.py migrate
    python3 manage.py populate_db
    ```
-This will populate all the necessary tables with data.
 3. To clean the database, run:
    ```bash
    python3 manage.py clean_db